-The need for a reliable gas supply to electric natural gas-fired generation is further illustrated by the events during SDG&E's peak-load period of 2015, when the high humidity of the monsoonal conditions was causing high electric demand while at the same time the associated cloudiness severely limited solar output.
+The need for a reliable gas supply to electric natural gas-fired generation is further illustrated by the events during SDG&E's peak-load period of 2014 and 2015, when the high humidity of the monsoonal conditions was causing high electric demand while at the same time the associated cloudiness severely limited solar output.

 Although SDG&E does have Demand Response (DR) programs, the amount of DR is very limited and would not have any significant impact in resolving the problems of potential blackouts.
 The number of DR programs available depends upon the season.
 Some DR programs are available year round and others are available only May through October.
-SDG&E's DR forecast filed April 1, 2015 shows that SDG&E has 14 MW available in April and 80 MW available in September.
-These amounts are far too small to mitigate the potential for blackouts in the event of a gas curtailment.
+SDG&E's DR forecast filed April 2016 shows that SDG&E has 14 MW available in April and 80 MW available in September.
+These amounts are far too insignificant to mitigate the potential for blackouts in the event of a gas curtailment.

-1 As discussed above, there is a need to ensure coordination between the gas and electric 2 industries.
-With an increasing amount of renewables coming on-line, and even more so with the 3 passage of SB 350, there is a greater need for energy system flexibility.
-Natural gas-fired EG 4 provides the increased dispatchability and operational flexibility to integrate increasing amounts 5 of renewable energy onto the electric system.
-Indeed, the CEC recognizes that as California 6 moves from utilizing carbon-intensive resources, how natural gas is used will change.
-Such 7 changes will affect the quantity of natural gas used for EG and how and when natural gas-fired 8 resources need to operate, requiring a higher degree of coordination between gas and electric 9 industries.
-10 The interdependency of the gas and electric systems in the San Diego region is evident in 11 the following examples, which can be expected to grow as the use of solar and wind increases.
-12 • January 15, 2013 Gas Curtailment Watch 13 • December 9, 2013 Ga as Curtailment Watch 14 • February 6, 2014 Ga as Emergency Localized Curtailment Notice: 15 16 17 0 This curtailment impacted local generation, with only one plant (Otay Mesa) operational for the majority of the day.
-18 19 0 CAISO issued Restricted Maintenance Order - Cancelled all scheduled work 20 21 0 CAISO issued Flex Alert for customers statewide to conserve 22 23 0 These impacts lingered for 2 days due to extreme weather conditions to the east.
-24 The gas curtailment on February 6, 2014 and corresponding electrical curtailment 25 occurred under winter and not peak summer conditions for electric service.
-If such a curtailment 26 were to take place under a heavier electric demand period, there is no assurance that all AB 1257 Report. at 30.
+As discussed above, there is a need to ensure coordination between the gas and electric industries.
+With an increasing amount of renewables coming on-line, and even more so with the passage of SB 350, there is a greater need for energy system flexibility.
+Natural gas-fired EG provides the increased dispatchability and operational flexibility to integrate increasing amounts of renewable energy onto the electric system.
+Indeed, the CEC recognizes that as California moves from utilizing carbon-intensive resources, how natural gas is used will change.
+Such changes will affect the quantity of natural gas used for EG and how and when natural gas-fired resources need to operate, requiring a higher degree of coordination between gas and electric industries.

+The interdependency of the gas and electric systems in the San Diego region is evident in the following examples, which can be expected to grow as the use of solar and wind increases.

+- January 15, 2013 Gas Curtailment Watch - December 9, 2013 Gas Curtailment Watch - February 6, 2014 Gas Emergency Localized Curtailment Notice: - o This curtailment impacted local generation, with only one plant (Otay Mesa) operational for the majority of the day. - CAISO issued Restricted Maintenance Order Cancelled all scheduled work - CAISO issued Flex Alert for customers statewide to conserve - These impacts lingered for 2 days due to extreme weather conditions to the east.